Vahan I Mamikonian: Marzban of Armenia

 However, the death of the Sasanian king Peroz I in 484 in war against the Hephthalites caused the withdrawal of the Persians in Armenia and the recovery of Dvin and Vagharshapat.
 Struggling to suppress the revolt of his brother Zarir, Peroz's successor, Balash (r.
 484-488), needed the help of the Armenians: in exchange for military support, he agreed to sign the Nvarsak Treaty, which granted religious freedom to the Christians and the prohibition of Zoroastrianism in Armenia, and included much greater autonomy for the nakharars.
 Vahan was also recognized as sparapet and the property of the Mamikonian family and its allies were returned.

 During the same period, Vahan was appointed as marzban in 485, and appointed his brother Vard as sparapet.
-According to John I Mandacuni and Babgeno, Christianity flourished during his reign; churches were restored, and the church of St. Gregory was enlarged.
-Vagharshapat Cathedral was also rebuilt.
-The country enjoyed relative peace, despite the failed attempt of the successor Balash, Kavadh I (r.
-488-496, 499-531), to impose on the propositions Nevarsak.
+According to John I Mandakuni and Babgeno, Christianity flourished during his reign; churches were restored and rebuilt, most notably Vagharshapat (Etchmiadzin) Cathedral.
+The country enjoyed relative peace, despite the failed attempt of the successor of Balash, Kavadh I (r.
+488-496, 499-531), to impose on the propositions of Nevarsak.
 In 489, Vahan along with Vachagan III, King of Albania, repelled an Hephthalite invasion of Transcaucasia.
 Vahan died between 503 and 510 and was succeeded by his brother Vard Mamikonian.
 According to Cyril Toumanoff, Vahan Mamikonian hypothetically would have been the father of Artavasdes, the father of Samuel I, who was a sparapet in 555.